akesseler/Plexdata.CapacityConverter/README.md

 The software has been published under the terms of _MIT License_.

-See the documentation under [https://github.com/akesseler/Plexdata.CapacityConverter/wiki](https://github.com/akesseler/Plexdata.CapacityConverter/wiki) for an overview.
+See the documentation under [https://akesseler.github.io/Plexdata.CapacityConverter](https://akesseler.github.io/Plexdata.CapacityConverter) for an overview.

+For a complete class documentation see the Wiki under [https://github.com/akesseler/Plexdata.CapacityConverter/wiki](https://github.com/akesseler/Plexdata.CapacityConverter/wiki).

 In section _Examples_ please find some code snippets of recommended usage of this library.